Compares hardships in life to living in a Desert.

 Behold my mountain that stands before you

-The mountain of God of which Elijah knew
+The mountain of God, of which Elijah knew

 Tremble at my power, feel safe in my whisper.”

-“The sandy ground hold desert gold
+“The sandy ground holds desert gold

 Deep wells quench eternal thirst